Nakebenihime/KeepNote/README.md

 ```

 ####  INSTALL MAVEN
-Maven is a build automation tool used primarily for JAVA projects.

 1.	visit [maven.apache.org](https://maven.apache.org/download.cgi/) official website
 2.	select the binary zip archive and extract it to you favorite location